Skimmeroni/Appunti/AI4ST/AI/Evolution/Optimization.typ

   space by gathering information on the previous attempts.
 The idea is to start with a (mostly) random solution, observing how to change the solution in order to obtain a better one, and repeating the process until a "satisfactory" result is obtained.
-This approach relies on a (generally not too far-fetched) assumption: the result of evaluating similar elements of the search space must yield similar results.
-This is also referred to as the *principle of small improvements*.

 === Examples of optimization problems